fiercemark/Otus/04_testing/README.md

-# log analyzer
+log analyzer
 ==============================

-This is a simple log analyzer.
+This is a simple api for scoring system.

 Usage example
 ---------------